 an overhead photo of the ingredients for smoked turkey breast

-For this recipe, I don’t have the step of using a dry brine or a wet brine.
-You absolutely can do either of these, but I don’t think it makes a noticeable difference in the juiciness of the breast meat.
+For this recipe, I don’t have include the step of using a kosher salt dry brine or a wet brine.
+You absolutely brine your turkey breast, but I don’t think it makes a noticeable difference in the juiciness of the breast meat in this recipe.

 Check out 70+ of my favorite Thanksgiving recipes!